 Staging a Mental Health Intervention

-Whether you are a family member, a friend, a coworker, etc. having to stage an intervention can be terrifying.
-You don’t know how your loved one will react to your concerns.
+Whether you are a family member, a friend, a coworker, etc. having to stage a mental health intervention can be terrifying.
+You don’t know how your family or loved one will react to your concerns.
 You may be the only one who they are speaking to at the time or the only person they trust, but sometimes ripping the bandaid off and having an honest conversation can be the best thing for them.

-It can be difficult to know how to support a loved one who is struggling with their mental health.
-Staging an intervention is one way to provide support and encouragement to seek treatment, but it’s important to make sure the intervention is done in a way that is respectful and supportive.
+It can be difficult to know how to support a family or a loved one who is struggling with their mental health.
+Staging an intervention is one way to provide support and encouragement to seek treatment, but it’s important to make sure the mental health intervention is done in a way that is respectful and supportive.

 For those who are wondering how they can stage a mental health intervention that is effective and helpful, here are some tips:

-1. Talk to your loved one ahead of time
+1. Talk to your loved one with mental illness ahead of time

-It’s important to have a conversation with the person you’re worried about before the intervention.
+It’s important to have a conversation with the person you’re worried about before the mental health intervention.
 By being prepared and feeling less surprised, they will feel more in control of the situation during the intervention and will be less likely to have a negative reaction or simply leave.
-You can talk about your concerns and why you think an intervention would be helpful.
+You can talk about your concerns and why you think a mental health intervention would be helpful.

 In addition to talking to the person you’re worried about, it’s also helpful to gather information about the mental health problem they’re struggling with and treatment options.
 This will help you be more prepared to talk about your loved one’s options and help them make a decision about treatment.